mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/install/index.md

 # Installing from the DC/OS CLI

 To start a basic test cluster of DC/OS Apache NiFi Service, run the following command on the DC/OS CLI.
-Enterprise DC/OS users must follow additional instructions.
+DC/OS Enterprise users must follow additional instructions.

    ```shell
    dcos package install nifi
    ```

 This command creates a new instance with the default name `nifi`.
 Two instances cannot share the same name, so if you install additional instances beyond the default instance you must customize the name at install time for each additional instance.
-However, the application can be installed using the same name in case of foldered installation, wherein we can install the same application in different folders.
+However, the application can be installed using the same name in case of foldered installation, wherein application can have same but in different folders, eg., folder1/nifi and folder2/nifi

 All DC/OS Apache NiFi Service CLI commands have a `--name`  argument, allowing you to specify which instance to query.
 If you do not specify a service name, the CLI assumes a default value matching the package name, such as `nifi`.
 The default value for `--name` can be customized via the DC/OS CLI configuration: